rgarmyn/lorawan-payload-decoder/README.md

     - cmi4160 <br>

-The supported message format is Standard
+The currently supported message format is Standard